SeaseLtd/learning-to-rank-spotify/part3/README.md

 -s | Test Set Size | Contains the size of the test set (around 20% of the entire dataset)

--t | Query id sample threshold | Contains the threshold set to avoid small query id samples
+-t | Query id sample threshold | Contains the threshold to set to avoid small query id samples

 ### modelTraining
 It contains the files for the training of the model using the LambdaMART method (XGBoost).
+It includes a method to check the intersections (same rows) between training and test set when comparing different models on the same test set.

 ##### Explanation of parameters